How To Multiply Fractions With Different Denominator

 Simplifying Fractions

 Simplifying fractions is a crucial step in ensuring your answer is in its most concise form.
-A fraction is in its simplest form when the numerator and denominator have no common factors other than 1.
-To simplify a fraction:
+Practically speaking, a fraction is in its simplest form when the numerator and denominator have no common factors other than 1.
+Because of that, to simplify a fraction:

 1. Find the Greatest Common Divisor (GCD): Determine the largest number that divides both the numerator and the denominator without leaving a remainder.